Chiang Rai province: National parks

+Wildlife Sanctuaries

+The two wildlife sanctuaries in region 15 (Chiang Rai) are not in Chiang Rai province.

+Location protected areas

 History

 Chiang Rai was founded in 1262.
 Populations have dwelled in Chiang Rai since the 7th century and it became the center of the Lanna Kingdom during the 13th century.
 The region, rich in natural resources, was occupied by the Burmese until 1786.

 Chiang Rai province's golden triangle bordering Laos and Burma was once the hub of opium production.

 Chiang Rai became a province in 1910, after being part of the Lanna Kingdom for centuries.
 After Lanna was incorporated into Thailand, it remained an autonomous region and thus the Chiang Rai area was administered from Chiang Mai.

 Chiang Rai province is a transit point for Rohingya refugees from Myanmar (Burma) who are transported there from Sangkhlaburi district in Kanchanaburi province.

+In September 2024, there was a major flood in Chiang Rai province, affecting six districts.
+It was the most severe flood in 50 years.

 Demographics

 The majority of the population are ethnic Thai who speak Kham Muang among themselves, but 12.5% are of hill tribes origin, a sizeable minority in the north provinces.
 A smaller number are of Chinese descent, mainly descendants of the Kuomintang soldiers who settled in the region, notably in Santikhiri.